kubernetes-hy/kubernetes-hy.github.io/pages/part1.md

 <div class="exercise" markdown="1">
 Exercise 5:

-Split the application of exercise 3 into two different containers:
+Split the main application into two different containers:

 One generates a new timestamp every 5 seconds and saves it into a file.
-The other reads that file and outputs it with its hash.
+The other reads that file and outputs it with its hash for the user to see.
 </div>

 ### Persistent Volumes ###